SokPhanith/jetson_nano_mxnet_tensorrt/README.md

 ## Fine tuning on google colab
 -----

-If you want Fine tuning with big model like : vgg11, vgg11_bn, vgg13, vgg13_bn, vgg16, vgg16_bn, vgg19, vgg19_bn jetson nano cant not Fine tuning because out of memory but you can fine tuning on google colab FREE GPU.
+If you want Fine tuning with big model like : vgg11, vgg11_bn, vgg13, vgg13_bn, vgg16, vgg16_bn, vgg19, vgg19_bn jetson nano can't not Fine tuning because out of memory but you can fine tuning on google colab FREE GPU.
 I prepare notebook for fine tuning in folder colab **training_vgg11_bn.ipynb** with vgg11_bn model, guide you install mxnet, onnx on google colab and connect with google drive for save output training.
 First Prepare custom dataset like above **Fine tuning custom dataset and deploy** and rename folder to dataset compress to dataset.zip and then upload to google drive.

 	- dataset
 		- train